Ebola flare-up over says WHO, as virus no longer spreading in West Africa

 North Korean recent missile tests condemned Tokyo

+Two suspected North Korean missile launches drew Japanese condemnation on Friday, just days after the isolated country’s defiant leader Kim Jong Un threatened to carry out a series of nuclear warhead tests and missile launches.
 Chief Cabinet Secretary Yoshihide Suga said North Korea shot off a medium-range ballistic missile at around 5:54 a.m. from the western part of Sukchon.
 It flew about 800 km and fell into the Sea of Japan about 650 km east of the Korean Peninsula.
-Suga said Tokyo lodged protest with North Korea through the embassy in Beijing, and that there is no report of damages caused to Japanese ships by the launch.
+Suga said Tokyo lodged protest with North Korea through the embassy in Beijing,...

 Share: